 We have entire sections devoted to wearing triathlon wetsuits, so won’t belabor it here.
 Suffice it to say that if your race allows it and water temperatures aren’t above 78 or so, a wetsuit is often a good idea but you will always find some people racing without them.
 In addition to keeping you warm in the water, a good wetsuit will make you more buoyant and balanced as you swim, as well as assist you as you glide through the water.
 Most racers who use wetsuits find that their swim times decrease, more than making up for the additional time required during the first transition to remove the wetsuit.

 Racers who want to turn in the fastest times always use different shoes for the bike and the run.
 Most racers have a favorite pair of cycling shoes with clips that they use during the bike leg, and then put on running shoes for the run.
 Some athletes, especially age-groupers who simply want to finish, don’t have clipped pedals on their bike so can use the same running shoes for the entire bike and run legs.
+Unless your goal is just to do one triathlon as a leisurely pace (which is just fine!), we strongly suggest using special cycling shoes that are compatible with SPD clip pedals, and high-quality running shoes for the run.
+Not only will you be faster, but you will get more value from your cycling workouts.
 Don’t forget about triathlon speedlaces on your shoes for fast transitions.

 Socks or no socks?
 That is the question.
 Many racers will choose to go sockless, making the transition and reducing the risk of running in wet socks (i.e. blister-creators) if they don’t dry properly after the swim or are racing in wet conditions.
 Still, most beginners tend to use socks.
 You should never attempt to go sockless without practicing that way several times and building up the ability to do it.
 Also, remember that not all socks are meant to be worn inside a running shoe during a demanding race.
 Of everything on the market, we like the Thorlo Experia running socks, but find one that works for you.